 Omnicare, Inc. v.
 UnitedHealth Group, Inc.: Represented defendants UnitedHealth Group, Inc. and PacifiCare, Inc. in an antitrust lawsuit involving alleged price-fixing and fraud related to prescription drug reimbursement under the federal Medicare Part D program.
 Plaintiff Omnicare sought damages exceeding $1 billion and permanent injunctive relief.
 After summary judgment motion was argued in August 2008, the U.S. District Court granted summary judgment to defendants on all claims in January 2009.
 Published decision: Omnicare, Inc. v.
 UnitedHealth Group, Inc., 594 F. Supp.
 2d 945 (N.D.
 Ill.
 2009).
 Summary judgment was subsequently affirmed.
 Omnicare, Inc. v.
 UnitedHealth Group, Inc., 629 F.3d 697 (7th Cir.
 2011).

 Augustine Medical, Inc. v.
-Tyco et al.: Obtained summary judgment dismissing an antitrust counterclaim to a patent infringement suit.
+Tyco et al.: Antitrust counterclaim to a patent infringement suit dismissed on summary judgment.

 Raymond v.
 MediaOne: Dismissal of antitrust tying and unfair competition class action against cable television provider.